-I am sometimes teased about my apparent love all things Ruger, but I don’t mind.
+I am sometimes teased about my apparent love of all things Ruger, but I don’t mind.
 I do happen to really like the Ruger line and view Ruger as a terrific manufacturer of quality guns at good prices.
 I also appreciate the fact Bill Ruger designed his first gun while he was a student at my alma mater, the University of North Carolina at Chapel Hill.

 Anyway, I acquired a Ruger SR1911 Model 6700 earlier this year and have very much enjoyed it.
 Included with the gun were:

 - Two Ruger magazines (one 7rd and one 8rd).

 - Ruger bushing tool.

 - Original factory test fire casing (gun manufactured in 2013).

 I can understand why I’ve seen other reviews favorably compare the SR1911 to more expensive guns.
 Also, for those who care, this is a Series 70 style gun.

 Specs from Ruger: